 The Food Emergency Response Network (FERN) integrates the nation's food-testing laboratories at the local, state, and federal levels into a network that is able to respond to emergencies involving biological, chemical, or radiological contamination of food.
 The FERN structure is organized to ensure federal and state inter-agency participation and cooperation in the formation, development, and operation of the network.

-For more information about applying to become a FERN member Lab, please contact us at: FERN
+For more information about applying to become a FERN member Lab, please click this link: Become A Lab

 FERN in Action